TomElRumi/COVID-19-Social-Monitoring/src/site/resources.md

 ---
 title: Resources
 layout: layouts/base.njk
-subtitle: Find out more about social monitoring & verification
+subtitle: Find out more about social monitoring and verification
 ---

 * [Investigating Coronavirus Fakes And Disinfo ?
 Here Are Some Tools For You](https://www.bellingcat.com/resources/2020/03/27/investigating-coronavirus-fakes-and-disinfo-here-are-some-tools-for-you/) (Bellingcat)